 This To-Bar Bar add-in adds extended appointment calendar to see events for several upcoming days, and enhanced new email notification system to delete/flag incoming emails.

-A To-Do Bar or Outlook 2013.
+A To-Do Bar for Outlook 2013.
 Displays multiple calendars and several days of appointments.
 Select a date in the To-do bar calendar to see the upcoming appointments beginning that day.
+Drag and drop to create appointments.
+Display appointments from multiple calendars.